Aamil Wagner

-Aamil S. Wagner (born October 7, 2003) is an American college football offensive tackle for the Notre Dame Fighting Irish.
+Aamil S. Wagner (born October 7, 2003) is an American professional football offensive tackle.
+He played college football for the Notre Dame Fighting Irish.
+He signed with the Tennessee Titans as an undrafted free agent in 2026.

 Early life

 Wagner attended Wayne High School in Huber Heights, Ohio, where future head coach Marcus Freeman also attended.
 During his high school career, Wagner was a two-time First Team All-State Selection, two-time First Team All-Greater Western Ohio Conference Selection, and an Adidas All American.
 In his senior year, he was named a four-star recruit by 247Sports, Rivals and ESPN.com and committed to play college football for the Notre Dame Fighting Irish.

 College career

 Wagner did not play as a true freshman in 2022, and only played sparingly as a redshirt freshman in 2023.
 He entered the 2024 season weighing 290 pounds after gaining 30 pounds since arriving on campus.
-He started every game of the 2024 season at right tackle.
+He started every game of the 2024 and 2025 seasons at right tackle.

+Professional career

+On April 30, 2026, after going undrafted in the 2026 NFL draft, Wagner signed with the Tennessee Titans as an undrafted free agent.
+On August 30, he was waived as part of final roster cuts before the start of the 2026 season.